bangadang/stackIT/FS25/Dataengineering.md

 | after an update is committed, each subsequent access will return the updated value | the systems does not guarantee that subsequent accesses will return the updated value | if no new updates are made, eventually all accesses will return the last updated values (specific form of weak c) |
 |  |inconsistency window: period between update and the point in time when every access is guaranteed to return the updated value|in the absence of failures, the maximum size of the inconsistency window can be determined based on: communication delays, system load, number of replicas etc.|
 ### BASE
 leads to levels of scalability that cannot be obtained with ACID, at the cost of (strong) consistency.
-Relaxed version of ACID wh
+High **availability** and **scalability** are prioritized over strict **consistency**.
+Relaxed version of ACID which is used in NoSQL and distributed systems
 - **basically available**: the system works basically all the time with possible partial failures occuring, but there is never a complete system failure.
 - **soft state**: the system is flux and non deterministic, so changes occur all the time
 - **eventual consistency**: at some point in the future the system will be in a consistent state